Acupuncture for rotator cuff pain

 - Medications: NSAIDs (e.g. ibuprofen, naproxen) to relieve pain.

-- Physical Therapy: Exercises to strengthen shoulder muscles and improve range of motion.
+- Rehabilitation exercises: Exercises to strengthen shoulder muscles and improve range of motion.

 - Steroid Injections: Corticosteroids to reduce inflammation and pain, typically used if conservative treatments are ineffective.